-Rochester man pleads guilty to performing phantom testing on military radios and sonobuoys
+Rochester man sentenced for performing phantom testing on military radios and sonobuoys

-Assistant U.S. Attorney Craig R. Gestring, who is handling the case, stated that Wysocki was in charge of the testing department for Flightline Systems, a Victor based defense contractor working on United States Army and Navy projects.
+Assistant U.S. Attorney Craig R. Gestring, who handled the case, stated that Wysocki was Testing Manager for Flightline Systems, a Victor based defense contractor working on United States Army and Navy projects.
 The defendant oversaw product testing for the KG-40 military radio system as well as the SH-60 Sonobuoy system.

 The KG-40 is a tactical radio encryption system used by the US Army and Navy and sold for export to foreign countries.
 It consists of several components including the radio, a remote, and a tray.
 The SH-60 Sonobuoy system is an Anti-Submarine Warfare (ASW) device.
 The system includes a small sonar unit which is released from both fixed and rotor wing ASW aircraft as well as various other components including external preamps.